Joe Martin (English footballer): Blackpool

 On 1 July 2008, it was confirmed that Tottenham Hotspur had accepted a bid for Martin from Blackpool and that the player was discussing personal terms.
 On 2 July, he signed a two-year contract with an option for a further year with Blackpool for an undisclosed fee. "[Spurs] offered me a new deal, but I wasn't really too keen on staying there.
 The first-team opportunities at White Hart Lane are limited and I want to get some experience and play regularly in the first team, so it was a bit of a no-brainer for me."
 Blackpool manager Simon Grayson added: "I think Joe looked at the situation and probably realised he wasn't going to be a first-team player there and the next best thing after that is Championship football.
 We are delighted to have got him and he's delighted to be here."

 His first appearance for Blackpool since he signed permanently came on 12 August 2008 when he played in the Seasiders' 2–0 defeat to Macclesfield Town in the League Cup first round at Moss Rose.
 He then suffered a hip injury and his first league appearance came over one month later when he was a 70th-minute substitute in a 2–0 league defeat to Burnley at Turf Moor on 16 September.
 However, a leg injury again curtailed his season and his next appearance was not to come for another month when he was a second-half substitute in a 3–2 league win over Derby County at Bloomfield Road.

-After playing in two League Cup games, Martin made his first league appearance of the 2009–10 season as a 46th-minute substitute in the 1–2 defeat to Reading at the Madjeski Stadium on 21 November 2009.
+After playing in two League Cup games, Martin made his first league appearance of the 2009–10 season as a 46th-minute substitute in the 1–2 defeat to Reading at the Madejski Stadium on 21 November 2009.
 His first start in the league came on 9 January 2010, in a 1–1 draw with Cardiff City at the Cardiff City Stadium.

 Gillingham

-On 30 June 2010 Martin was released by Blackpool manager Ian Holloway, he then spent several months on trial at Gillingham of League Two before being signed up.
+On 30 June 2010, Martin was released by Blackpool manager Ian Holloway, he then spent several months on trial at Gillingham of League Two before being signed up.
 He made his Gillingham debut on 11 December 2010 in a 4–2 away win over Macclesfield Town.
 He played for the club for over five years, being an integral part of the side that won the 2012–13 Football League Two championship and earning a place in the PFA League Two Team of the Year, but was ultimately released at the end of the 2014–15 season after being deemed surplus to requirements.

 Millwall

-On 23 June 2015 Martin joined League One club Millwall on a one-year contract.
+On 23 June 2015, Martin joined League One club Millwall on a one-year contract.